chipsenkbeil/grus/README.md

   output directory
 - `sbt grusServe` will generate the website and start a server to display it locally
-- `sbt grusPublish` will publish the contents output from `generateSite`
+- `sbt grusPublish` will publish the contents output from `grusGenerate`

 You can add `--help` to any of the above commands to display help information for the specific command.
-E.g. `sbt "generateSite --help"`.
+E.g. `sbt "grusGenerate --help"`.

 ## Building a Theme